 The AAAS Center for Public Engagement with Science & Technology leads several efforts related to climate communication.
 These include:

-- The 2019 How We Respond project, which highlights 18 communities responding to climate change using science.
+- The How We Respond project, which highlights 24 communities responding to climate change using science.
 The website includes many short films, stories, and a brief report about climate change responses, as well as resources on climate communication and taking action.
-There is also a Facebook Live event about one of the How We Respond communities: the Savannah Smart Sea Level Sensors.
+There are also Facebook Live events about two of the How We Respond projects: Savannah Smart Sea Level Sensors, and renewable energy in St. Louis.

 - The Center’s Communicating Science workshop program includes a climate communication fundamentals module.